-Deere Company, Dallas, and was presented by Cordie Thomas, dealer management state track meet in Austin.
-Miss Myers qualified for state by winning the regional contest at Odessa on Saturday, April 23, establishing a regional record of 5-37.8.
-This broke her previous record of 5-52, established in an earlier event.
+Moguls and the well- high school gymnasium at 8 Julie Myers Sets supporters of the Munday this year, gathered at the state track meet in Austin.
+Miss Myers qualified for state by winning the regional contest at Odessa on lishing a regional record of 5-37.8.
+This broke her previous record of 5-52, established in an earlier the right to represent this region in state events in shot